phoenixframework/phoenix/docs/routing.md

     plug :accepts, ["json"]
   end

-  scope "/", HelloPhoenix.Web do
+  scope "/", HelloWeb do
     pipe_through :browser # Use the default browser stack

     get "/", PageController, :index end

   # Other scopes may use custom stacks.
-  # scope "/api", HelloPhoenix.Web do
+  # scope "/api", HelloWeb do
   #   pipe_through :api
   # end
 end
 ```
-The name you gave your application will appear instead of `HelloPhoenix` for both the router module and controller name.
+The name you gave your application will appear instead of `Hello` for both the router module and controller name.

-The first line of this module, `use HelloPhoenix.Web, :router`, simply makes Phoenix router functions available in our particular router.
+The first line of this module, `use HelloWeb, :router`, simply makes Phoenix router functions available in our particular router.

-Scopes have their own section in this guide, so we won't spend time on the `scope "/", HelloPhoenix.Web do` block here.
+Scopes have their own section in this guide, so we won't spend time on the `scope "/", HelloWeb do` block here.
 The `pipe_through :browser` line will get a full treatment in the Pipeline section of this guide.
 For now, you only need to know that pipelines allow a set of middleware transformations to be applied to different sets of routes.

 Inside the scope block, however, we have our first actual route: